Free Gun Violence Prevention Course Launches To Educate Young Activists

 Researchers at Johns Hopkins University are hoping to capitalize on the student-led gun safety movement by offering a free online course, which begins Monday, to teach the academic research and strategies they say are the best weapon to curb gun violence.

-Gun violence experts put the course together after hundreds of thousands of people – many of them students – rallied at the March For Our Lives last year calling for tighter gun laws.
+Gun violence experts put the course together after hundreds of thousands of people — many of them students — participated in March For Our Lives last year, calling for tighter gun laws.

-"Following the shooting in Parkland and the youth advocacy that we saw, we noticed there was a gap in knowledge," said Cassandra Crifasi the deputy director of the Center for Gun Policy and Research and one of the core lecturers for the online course.
+"Following the shooting in Parkland and the youth advocacy that we saw, we noticed there was a gap in knowledge," said Cassandra Crifasi, the deputy director of the Center for Gun Policy and Research and one of the core lecturers for the online course.
 It's called Reducing Gun Violence in America: Evidence For Change.

 "There are different information sources," she said, "but sometimes they conflict and we wanted to create one resource that would be freely available to anyone."